 Within the packaging you'll find a set of small, large and two sets of medium silicone tips.
 There is also a very small carrying pouch, which ought to be a little bigger in order to properly accommodate the earphones.

 Given its price tag, we're happy with the package contents, but would have liked to see the inclusion of a shirt clip.
-Also see: Best tech to take on holiday 2016.

 The earphones are terminated by a gold plated right-angled 3.5mm jack which has a flat cable that connects it to the earphones' drivers.